Rivers State College of Health Science and Technology

 Rivers State College of Health Science and Management Technology (RIVCOHSMAT) is a public higher education institution in Port Harcourt, Rivers State, Nigeria.
-It was established under the College of Health Science and Technology Law (2001).
+It was established under the College of Health Science and Technology Act (2001).
 It consists of School of Health Technology, School of Public Health Nursing, School of Nursing and School of Midwifery.

 Admission requirements

-RSCHST is open to all regardless of gender, race, color, creed or national origin.
+RSCHST is open to all regardless of gender and national origin.
 There's a minimum entry age of 16 years.
 Candidates for the college's certificate programs are required to pass the entrance exam.
 Diploma programs usually require JAMB score.
 If admitted to any, candidates may be called to submit themselves for interview or further examinations where applicable.